McDonnell Douglas CF-18 Hornet: Replacement

 Various fighter aircraft have been considered by the Canadian Forces as CF-18 replacements, with the Lockheed Martin F-35 Lightning II, Eurofighter Typhoon, Saab JAS 39 Gripen, Dassault Rafale, and the Boeing F/A-18E/F Super Hornet having been promoted as contenders by their manufacturers.
 According to Le Devoir, project costs without considering maintenance, training and spare parts, were estimated at $4 to $8 billion.
 Boeing indicated that the Super Hornet, a derivative of the Hornet, was a less expensive alternative at an estimated total cost of $4 billion.
-One of the manufacturers in contention, Boeing, BAE Systems or Saab Aerospace—the name was not disclosed—had promised to assemble the entire aircraft in Canada although.
+One of the manufacturers in contention, Boeing, BAE Systems or Saab Aerospace—the name was not disclosed—had promised to assemble the entire aircraft in Canada.
 Boeing said that it was contemplating closing the F/A-18 production line due to lack of orders.

-In July 2010, the Canadian government announced that the F-35 would replace the CF-18.
+In July 2010, Canada announced that the F-35 would replace the CF-18.
 Canada has been a partner in the Joint Strike Fighter program since 1997, and a Tier 3 partner since 2002.
 The Canadian Forces planned to buy 65 F-35s with deliveries starting in 2016; the contract was estimated to be worth C$9 billion, including aircraft and associated weapons, infrastructure, initial spares, training simulators, contingency funds and project operating costs.
 Media reports indicated that the lifetime cost of the aircraft might be as high as C$40 billion.
 In December 2012, it was announced that the government had abandoned the F-35 deal due to escalating cost, and was beginning a new procurement process, with the F-35 still being considered.

 On 20 September 2015, Canadian Liberal Party leader Justin Trudeau promised to cancel the country's F-35 procurement if he were elected, instead replacing the CF-18 fleet with a less costly alternative, and argued that the F-35 was not needed.
 He was sworn in as Prime Minister on 4 November 2015.
 In May 2017, Defence Minister Harjit Sajjan announced that Canada would purchase more than the 65 jets proposed by the previous government.
 He stated that if Canada is to meet its NATO and NORAD commitments while also maintaining its own national air defence, "then 65 jets would not be a full fleet.
 It would only be a fleet for risk managing our requirements, not meeting them."
 On 2 June 2017, it was announced that Canada would be acquiring 88 advanced multi-role fighters.